-- 5. An individual attorney's willingness to handle more than forty (40) active cases shall not set a precedent for themselves or other attorneys. - 6. § 8.2(F) shall govern any caseload grievance.
+- a. sporadic contacts with clients, adversaries, or - b. timekeeping, statistical record keeping or case review responsibilities. - 5.
+An individual attorney's willingness to handle more than forty (40) active cases shall not set a precedent for themselves or other attorneys. - 6. § 8.2(F) shall govern any caseload grievance.